czbiohub-sf/pomelo/README.md

   cannot open URL 'ftp://ftp.bvbrc.org/genomes/2884482.5/2884482.5.PATRIC.pathway.tab': FTP status was '550 Requested action not taken; file unavailable'
 ```
 This means that one or more genomes in your list were not downloaded because the pathway data is missing from BV-BRC.
-Another common error when running PoMeLo on a PC are warnings about fonts, though the plots all appear similar:
+Another common error when running PoMeLo is that the output sub-directories already exist, this can be ignored:
 ```
-7. In grid.Call(C_stringMetric, as.graphicsAnnot(x$label)) :
+2: In dir.create(suppdir1tocreate) :
-  font family not found in Windows font database
+  '/Users/alice.baker/pomelo_outputs/supplemental_plots_taxon_by_pathway' already exists

 ```